BigGHS/obsidian-comments-manager/README.md

 2. Create a folder called `obsidian-comments-manager` in your vault's `.obsidian/plugins/` directory
 3. Place the downloaded files in this folder
 4. Reload Obsidian and enable the plugin in Settings → Community Plugins
+5. Or use obsidian BRAT plugin with github link to this repo

 ### Development Installation